Ari-Smith-Research/Ari-Smith-Research.github.io/catalog-of-works.md

 #### Selected Completed Works (in Reverse Chronological Order)

+*Power Tools II: Coffee Grinder for T-bone Slim* for Percussionist and Alto Saxophonist - 2022, 7.5' <br />
+&emsp; commissioned by Greg Riss and Joe Connor

 *Sad-ish Pavane for Hamish Fulton / Slowwalk for Some Distracted Times* for Violinist and Cellist (after Hamish Fulton and Thomas Tomkins), arrangement and expansion of *'Of Species in Gradus...'* - 2022, 9'

 *To Attend to (Two Attend Two)* for Violinist and Cellist (after the Care Collective and Susan Leigh Star) - 2022, 10' <br />